-The inverted index must be stored in one or more file(s), and that file should be read whenever your application starts.
+The inverted index can be stored in one or more file(s), and that should be read whenever your application starts.
 The file(s) should be updated (or recreated) when you add, update, or remove documents from your set (of indexed documents).
 The file format is up to you, but should have a format that is fast and simple to search.
-However, to keep things simpler, in this project you can assume that only a small set of documents will be indexed, and thus the index can be kept in memory.
+However, to keep things simpler, in this project you can assume that only a small set of documents will be indexed, and thus the whole index can be kept in memory.
 All you need to do is be able to read the index data from a file at startup into memory, and write it back when updating the index.
-Note, the names (pathnames) of the files as well as their last modification time must be stored as well.
+Don't forget the names (pathnames) of the files as well as their last modification time must be stored as well.
 It is your choice to use a single file or multiple files, in plain text, JSON, XML, or any format your group chooses, to hold the persistent data.
-(Don't use any DBMS.
+If your group wants, they can use any DBMS.
 (In that case, I suggest using the JavaDB included with the JDK, as an embedded database.)
-In any case, your file format(s) must be documented completely, so that someone else, without access to your source code could use your file(s).
+In any case, your file format(s) or database schema must be documented completely, so that someone else, without access to your source code could use your file(s) or database correctly.

 The class must work in groups of three or four students per group.
 Any student not part of a group must let the instructor know immediately.
 In this case, the instructor will form the groups.

 This project has been split into three parts.
 Each part counts as a separate project.
 In the first part, your group designed and implemented a (non-functional) graphic user interface for the application.
 If necessary, you can alter that for this project, but only if necessary.

 Your group will agree to use a single GitHub repo for this project.
 Every student must make commits to this repo for their part of the project.
 (So every member of the project must do their share of the code.)
 Please review the team organization and Git workflow from the previous project.

 Keep your code simple.
 You can always add features later, time permitting.
 If you start with a complex, hard-to-implement design, you may run out of time.